Stoppsy/jwd-js-assessment/README.md

 Complete the following tasks:

-1. Calculate the score as the total of the number of correct answers
+1. Calculate the score as the total of the number of correct answers  --COMPLETED--  (lines 95 - 98)

-2. Add an Event listener for the submit button, which will display the score and highlight the correct answers when the button is clicked
+2. Add an Event listener for the submit button, which will display the score and highlight the correct answers when the button is clicked  --COMPLETED--  (lines 104 - 121)

-3. Add 2 more questions to the app (each question must have 4 options)
+3. Add 2 more questions to the app (each question must have 4 options)  --COMPLETED--  (lines 49 - 59)

-4. Reload the page when the reset button is clicked (hint: search window.location)
+4. Reload the page when the reset button is clicked (hint: search window.location)  --COMPLETED--  (lines 123 - 127)

-5. Add a countdown timer - when the time is up, end the quiz, display the score and highlight the correct answers
+5. Add a countdown timer - when the time is up, end the quiz, display the score and highlight the correct answers --COMPLETED-- (lines 28, 129 - 144)

 The assessment must be completed by 2pm.
 When you have finished, upload your work to GitHub Pages and share the link with your pod instructor by DM on Slack.